idkman2021/Rimworld-TPatches/README.md

 ## Content
 - duplicate animal remover
-- Ideology styles to VFE Texture Variations converter
+- ideology styles to VTE texture variations converter
-- Buildable ideology stuff
 - stuffable stone floors
 - filter for rottable items
 - enormous designation category overhaul based on DocWorld
-- many small fixes, tweaks and balancing changes
+- many small fixes, tweaks and balancing changes, for example: buildable ideology stuff, infinite turrets, VAE Accessories rebalance

 By default all fixes are enabled, all tweaks and balancing changes are disabled.
 You can enable/disable any feature in this mod using XML Extensions mod menu.